 Imperial College graduate Paul Dutton has been Head of Physics since 2003.
 The department is hoping to repeat the successful trip to Tenerife where the A level Astrophysics module was taught to a group of sixth formers from Rochester, using the resources of the famous observatory there.
 This year a group of A level students visited The Rutherford Appleton Laboratory in Oxford to take part in a Particle Physics masterclass.
 We are also planning a trip to CERN in Switzerland for A level Physicists.

 Paul says: "The College attracts very high quality science students from both the UK and overseas who complete A levels, often in a year from scratch, and proceed to university."

-Nikki says of her work as a Film Studies examiner: "It helps me to teach the students how to think like an examiner in order to review their own essay writing skills and explain what the enigmatic mark scheme actually means to students and teach them how to think like an examiner in order to review their own essay writing skills."
+Nicki says of her work as a Film Studies examiner: "It helps me to teach the students how to think like an examiner in order to review their own essay writing skills and explain what the enigmatic mark scheme actually means to students and teach them how to think like an examiner in order to review their own essay writing skills."

 In 2019 Nicki introduced A level Digital Media and Design to the College.